kareembadr28/FawryBookstoreChallenge/README.md

-# Quantum Bookstore
+# Bookstore

 This project is part of the **Fawry Full Stack Internship Challenge (N² Dev Slope #10)**.

 ## 📚 Project Description

-**Quantum Bookstore** is a simple simulation of an online bookstore system built with Java and object-oriented principles.
+**Bookstore** is a simple simulation of an online bookstore system built with Java and object-oriented principles.
 It supports multiple types of books and operations such as:

 - 📦 Adding new books to inventory (PaperBook, EBook, DemoBook)